faridguzman91/react-githubfinder/README.md

 github profile finder using tailwindcss and daisyUI, useReducer() to pull state from component context provider to pass down context

+used axios to clean up reducers fetch api

 <br>

 visit  : https://react-githubfinder-theta.vercel.app/